 Additionally, if meeting savings goals is a struggle, MT options could lose out to other programs such as resource acquisition offerings that may carry more certainty for more immediate savings.

 On the other hand, this option will also enhance the portfolio cost-effectiveness and goals achievement in out-years when significant savings are accruing, and little to no cost is needed.

+Given that in early years MT initiative expenses are unlikely to produce energy savings, the utility might decide to include the MT initiative costs in its R&D/ET/BED budget category, which is subject to the TRC, but not required to demonstrate energy savings (unless or until energy savings occur and the utility decides to verify them).
+Once savings become large, they can be verified and the total program costs and benefits would be moved to a category of the portfolio outside of R&D/ET/BED.

 Option 2: Design a way that the first few years of an MT initiative’s costs can be deferred to being included in portfolio C/E calculations at a time when savings are larger.
 This would probably be calculated by adding up the early costs and dividing the total over a 3-4 year period to develop an “adder”.
 This adder would then be added to portfolio costs in future years.
-The intended timing of when the “deferred” costs are applied to the initiative would need to be described in the Business Plan.
+The intended timing of when the “deferred” costs are applied to the initiative would need to be described in the MT Business Plan.

 If savings never materialize, then the initiative is a failure, but the deferral mechanism would ensure it does not count against the portfolio C/E requirements, and it removes the near-term disincentive discussed in Option 1.

 This method will likely require detailed “bookkeeping” to ensure that all costs and benefits are eventually included.
 Most of these options will require the same, but this option in particular will need to be clearly tracked.

-If savings never materialize, then the initiative is a failure, but it does not count against the portfolio C/E requirements, and it removes the near-term disincentive discussed in Option 1.
+Note: Placing the MT initiative costs in its R&D/ET/BED budget category could provide utilities with flexibility in terms of energy savings, but as described in Option 1, such expenditures will still be subject to the TRC under current statute.
+Once savings become large, they can be verified and the total program costs and benefits would be moved to a category of the portfolio outside of R&D/ET/BED.

-Option 4: Exclude MT from the portfolio C/E calculation.
+Option 3: Exclude MT from the portfolio C/E calculation.
 The modified IL TRC already has exclusions and MT could be similar.
-There are policies that could be adopted to support this idea (eg: Low Income programs need not pass the TRC ).
+There are policies that could be adopted to support this idea (eg: Low-income programs need not pass the TRC ).
 For informational purposes, the C/E calculation could also show results if the MT were included.

 One caution on this option is that legislative change would be required, otherwise, it might be hard to claim savings without counting the costs.

+Stakeholders should also consider any unintended impacts this option could have on low-income programming, given that MT and LI/IQ programming could be in competition for limited funding for low-TRC scoring measures within overall portfolio analysis.

-Option 5: Exclude MT from the portfolio C/E calculation for the first 4-year planning cycle in which the initiative operates (or if the last year of a cycle, for that year and the subsequent cycle).
+Option 4: Exclude MT from the portfolio C/E calculation for the first 4-year planning cycle in which the initiative operates (or if the last year of a cycle, for that year and the subsequent cycle).
 In subsequent 4-yr portfolios, MT costs and savings would add to the C/E calculations.
 This method provides a natural “break” where these calculations can be applied across the entire portfolio.